IDNI/tau-lang/README.md

 tau o1 = ofile("output.out").
 ```

-The above IO vars definitions take values in the Boolean algebra of the Tau
-specifications itself.
-In the REPL you could also define IO vars in the Boolean
-function algebra.
-The syntax is the following:
+Note that those Tau specs define only one program, each (there's a caveat in this
+statement but we shall treat it later on).
+An example of a Tau spec that specifies
+infinitely many programs would be:

 ```
-sbf i2 = console.
-sbf o2 = console.
+o1[t] & i1[t] = 0
 ```

+Here `&` is conjunction in the Boolean algebra from which the inputs and outputs
+are taken from.
+This spec says that the conjunction has to be empty.
-Of course you could consider more complicated specifications as:
+You can clearly consider more complicated specifications, e.g;.:

 ```
-o1[t] & o1[t-1] & i1[t] = 0
+o1[t] & o1[t-1] & i1[t] = 0 || o1[t] = i1[t]
 ```

 which states that the current output, and the previous output, and the current
-input, have to be 0.
+input, has to be 0, or, the output has to equal the input.
+Note the difference
+between Boolean and Logical operators.
+The former are &|', and the latter are
+&&,||,!.

-In order to simplify the process of writing and running Tau programs, we provide
+In order to simplify the process of writing and running Tau programs, we allow
+to define functions and predicates, possibly by means of recurrence relations.
-also recursive relations.
-The following is a simple recurrence relation
+The following is a simple predicate definition thata uses a recurrence relation,
-definition that takes as values expressions in the Tau Language formulas:
+which takes as values expressions in the Tau Language Boolean algebra:

 ```
 f[0](y) := T.
 f[n](y) := f[n - 1](y).
 ```

-which just return always T and you could use in your specifications as follows:
+which you can use in your program as follows: (TODO: don't use "5". use the fixed point)

 ```
 o1[t] = f[5](i1[t]).